orhannurkan/Flask_server_in_Jupyter/README.md

 # Flask API in Jupyter Notebook runs as a Service

-- Download this two files
+- Download this two files (client.ipynb and server.ipynb)

 - install Flask : pip install Flask